RodSarhan/eslint-plugin-react-native-unistyles/README.md

 # ESLint plugin for React Native Unistyles

 React Native Unistyles linting rules for ESLint.
-This repository is structured like (and contains code from) the excellent [eslint-plugin-react-native](https://github.com/Intellicode/eslint-plugin-react-native).
+This repository is structured like (and contains code from) [eslint-plugin-react-native](https://github.com/Intellicode/eslint-plugin-react-native).

 ## Installation